 Quizzes and Tests: Quizzes and tests will be scheduled throughout the school year.
 Tests will be announced in advance on my teacher website and in class.
 Absent students must make up quizzes and tests as soon as possible.
 Failure to make up any quiz or test will result in a 0 for the quiz or test.
 This may be done before or after school and sometimes during class.
 If a student makes up a quiz or a test during class, the student is expected to complete all assignments from class.

 Absent Work: You will have two days per day you missed (with an excused absence) to turn in work.
-After that the Late Work policy will be in effect.
+After that, the Late Work policy will be in effect.
 It is the student's responsibility to ensure that they ask for and receive missing work.

 Tardies: Being late to class is unacceptable.
-Students must be in their seats and working on the Bell Work assignment by the time the bell rings.
+Students must be in their seats and be working on the Bell Work assignment by the time the bell rings.
 All students who are not in their seats will be counted as tardy.
 A student will receive a referral for 4 or more tardies.

 Exiting the Room: The bell does not dismiss our class, I do.
 Please refrain from packing up or leaving until I dismiss you.